 - Cost and scalability: Apps and desktops can be easily deployed or shut down based on need, empowering customers to pay for what they use and helping to manage costs.

 - Security: With cloud-based virtual apps and desktops, critical data is stored securely in the cloud rather than on the device, reducing data loss risk for lost or stolen devices.

 How Does Desktop as a Service Compare to VDI?

-As you review the list of features and benefits, you’ll notice that they are similar to those of virtual desktop infrastructure (VDI), which also accommodates remote workers, strengthens security, and facilitates desktop management.
+As you review the list of features and benefits, you’ll notice that they are similar to virtual desktop infrastructure (VDI), which also accommodates remote workers, strengthens security, and facilitates desktop management.

 Desktop as a Service, however, is much more budget-friendly.
 VDI requires a capital investment in infrastructure, but Desktop as a Service has no upfront costs, and it’s easily scalable.

 Ensure you have both options on your line care so that you can tailor the solution to your clients’ needs.